GibilGibil

 AI Agent via MCP

 Any MCP-compatible agent connects to a gibil server through the MCP protocol.
-The MCP server exposes lifecycle tools, VM tools, and background job tools — giving your agent full control over remote servers.
-Gibil uses standard MCP — any compatible client works.
+The MCP server exposes lifecycle tools, VM tools, and background job tools, giving your agent full control over remote servers.
+Gibil uses standard MCP, so any compatible client works.

 Setup